rsraj9980/Spaceman/README.md

 # Spaceman

 _Spaceman_

-The Spaceman game is based on the handman game's logic.
+The Spaceman game is based on the hangman game's logic.
 The game logic works as follows:-
 * Computer chooses a random word from an array of words.
 * The Player gets the number of blank spaces shown on it's screen according to the length of the word.
 * Player will guess an alphabet or a letter and press the approprite button labeled as it's guessed letter.